nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 report showing how many users you have, and when a user was last logged in::

  user
-  user:add            adds a user user:delete         deletes the specified user user:lastseen       shows when the user was logged it last
+  user:add                            adds a user user:delete                         deletes the specified user user:disable                        disables the specified user user:enable                         enables the specified user user:lastseen                       shows when the user was logged in last time user:report                         shows how many users have access user:resetpassword                  Resets the password of the named user user:setting                        Read and modify user settings
-                      time
-  user:report         shows how many users have access user:resetpassword  Resets the password of the named user

 You can create a new user with their display name, login name, and any group memberships with the ``user:add`` command.
 The syntax is::